hello-umesh/SpringBootSecurityDemo/README.md

-# SpringBootSecurityDemo 3.0.1
+# SpringBootSecurityDemo 3.0.1 with JWT
-This is Spring Security 3.0.1
+This is Spring Security 3.0.1 JWT

 Steps to run the project
 1. Import the maven project either in Eclipse or VS studio Code or Intellij